 There is a hotel close by ("Marina Hotel") with a restaurant and bar and Wi-Fi.
 Penuwasa boat yard with a travelift for up to 150T (Tel: 60 88 614325) is also in the basin.
 Dinghies can be parked at the floating army dock in the southern corner – there is a permanent army camp there, so it is reasonably secure.
-There is a new building with the Marina but the purpose is not known yet.

 2: Anchoring opposite Town